This post may contain affiliate links. Please read our privacy policy.

-Coquito is a creamy, boozy, coconutty drink beloved in Puerto Rico where it was invented and is imbibed during the holidays, especially on Christmas and New Year’s.
-Coquito means ”little coconut” in Spanish and is sometimes referred to as Puerto Rican eggnog, but it doesn’t include eggs.
+Coquito is a creamy, boozy, rum-based, coconuty drink beloved in Puerto Rico, where it was invented, and is imbibed during the holidays, especially on Christmas and New Year’s.
+Coquito means ”little coconut” in Spanish and is sometimes referred to as Puerto Rican eggnog, but this recipe doesn’t include raw eggs.
 It’s as much a classic part of the holidays as a meal of Pernil and Arroz con Gandules.

 When I served this to a bunch of friends, everyone wanted to try it and at first took a small glass and then promptly walked back over to the pitcher and refilled their glasses to the top.
+(It’s a great make-ahead big-batch pitcher drink for a crowd!)
 This is, in fact, one of those drinks that feels more like dessert, though it’s just perfect to sip on a chilly holiday evening.
 Serve it up alongside Easy Pumpkin Pie, as I did.

-This recipe comes by way of my friend and fellow professional cook Guillermo Cruz, but it really comes from his mother, Carmen Cruz, who was kind enough to share it with me so I could share it with all of you.
+This coquito recipe comes by way of my friend and fellow professional cook Guillermo Cruz.
+But it really comes from his mother, Carmen Cruz, who was kind enough to share it with me so I could share it with all of you.

 Table of Contents